RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 ssh root@192.168.123.64
 ```

-See the shell prompt:
+The following tasks should be performed from the VM's shell:

 ~~~bash
 [root@fedora ~]#
 ~~~

-At this stage, we're going to deploy a basic application into our Fedora-based virtual machine; let's install `nginx` via `systemd` and `podman`, i.e. have *systemd* call *podman* to start an *nginx* container at boot time, and have it display a simple web-page:
+We're going to deploy a basic application into our Fedora-based virtual machine; let's install `nginx` via `systemd` and `podman`, i.e. have *systemd* call *podman* to start an *nginx* container at boot time, and have it display a simple web page:

 First install podman: